Enoch-H-Kang/DDC-DPT/Readme2.md

 ## Response to Reviewer #396B

-Thank you for recognizing the importance of the topic, our formulation, theoretical results, and empirical performance.

 - **Performance vs. Oracles:**
   This is a critical point, and we will add more explanation to our discussion regarding this (see text below Table 1 on page 16).
 This is a typical issue in applying parametric estimation for dynamic problems where the data collection policy visits a few states much more frequently than others.
 This imbalance can cause instability for parametric methods, especially when involving both recursion and projection (e.g., when solving the Bellman equation).